apolox/MySQL-PHP-Backup-Class/README.md

 	- Backup the whole database (All Tables) in one single file
 	- Backup each DB table in a seperate SQL Dump File
 	- Exclude specific tables from your Backup
-	- Backup data on Amazon S3(Optional)
+	- Backup data on Amazon S3 (Optional)
 	- Allows custom dump options
+	- Restore the whole database on the fly (Runs Once)

 # Currently Working On:

 	1. Add a Code Generation File
 	2. Validate user provided settings (DB Login and Amazon S3 Keys)
-	3. Create a class for the restoring process  of a previouse backed up DB
-	4. Validating user added dump options  (within the 'addDumpOption' Method)
+	3. Validating user added dump options  (within the 'addDumpOption' Method)
-	5. Creating the automatic scheduling of the backup process (CronJobs creator)
+	4. Creating the automatic scheduling of the backup process (CronJobs Creator)

 Code Examples
 =============